20 Employee Engagement Ideas

-Operational
+Operational Ideas

 1. Deliver a Solid Onboarding Experience

-Your company sets the tone for your new hire’s experience on the first day on the job.
+Your onboarding process should include clear expectations and goals for your new hire, as this sets the tone for your new hire’s experience on the first day on the job.
 Whether your employee is walking into a physical office or joining your team remotely, they need to feel welcomed and have a clear direction.
 Ambiguity and confusion are a recipe for a lack of employee engagement.

-Your onboarding process should include clear expectations and goals for your new hire.
-But it also needs to be fun—especially if they’re starting remotely.
+Besides that, it also needs to be fun—especially if they’re starting remotely.
 Zoom fatigue is real if you’re onboarding remotely, so schedule lots of downtime for them.
 I recommend letting them go early on their first day, but before they do, have a 30-minute happy hour with the people they’ll be working most closely with so they can get to know each other and start putting faces to names.

 2. Provide the Right Tools & Systems

 Beyond onboarding, invest in the tools your employees need to get their jobs done properly and efficiently.
-If you have high expectations for their work, you must give them what they need to meet those expectations.
-Otherwise, it can lead to frustration.
+If you have high expectations for their work, you must give them what they need to meet those expectations—otherwise, it can lead to frustration.

 Part of providing the right resources for your employees is asking them what they need.
 Your employees are the experts in the tasks they perform and often have great ideas, sometimes from past experience, on what will help them do their jobs better.